TizVic/DataProductAssignment/README.md

 ## DataProductAssignment
-This is the repository for code of the app presented in <https://tizvic.shinyapps.io/GaltonBox/ Shiny Server>.
+This is the repository for code of the app presented in [Shiny Server](https://tizvic.shinyapps.io/GaltonBox/).

 The app simulate a very simple Galton Box in which you can set some geometric parameters of machine like:
   - balls dropped